-The University considers all external examiners to be full members of the relevant Board of you of the dates of the BoE meetings.
-The University expects all external examiners to attend BoE meetings as part of their duties.
+The University considers all External Examiners to be full members of the relevant Board of Examiners (BoE) meetings.
+On appointment, Curriculum & Quality Department should inform you of the dates of the BoE meetings.
+The University expects all External Examiners to attend BoE meetings as part of their duties.
 If you are unable to attend a BoE meeting this should be agreed well in advance with Curriculum & Quality Department, so that an alternative mechanism can be put in place to obtain your agreement on the results and decisions made.